vetaCloud/express/README.md

 }
  ```
  # Extra
  The maximum file size we allow is 300 MB.
 This would increase in our future updates.
+Okay, byeee!